The Future of Flex Spaces: Expert Predictions for 2021

 Check out our Germany 2021 Predictions eBook.

 Szymon Wilkosz outlines the emerging needs of employees.
 He predicts that “for many employees, the home office will not be the perfect long-term solution.
 We still see a lot of demand from employees, who are renting desks in open spaces as an addition to the home office, so that they can work in a quiet environment.
-We assume that many companies will take up at least some of this cost for their employees and that the demand will increase even more.”
+We assume that many companies will take up at least some of this cost for their employees and that the demand to choose a flexible office solution will increase even more.”

 Romania